SpencerDuncan8/Crossfit_Workout_App/README.md

 - **Rest Timer:** Quickly start a rest timer between sets in a strength block.

 ### 4. Full-Featured Calendar
-- **Workout Planner:** Click on any future date to assign one of your custom-built or template-based workouts.
+- **Workout Planner:** Click on any future date to assign one of your workouts from any program in your library.
 - **Workout Logbook:** After completing a workout, the calendar entry is updated.
 Click on any completed day to see a summary of your performance.
 - **Navigation:** Easily jump between your scheduled workouts directly from the Workout View.